ARM-software/secure-debug-manager/README.md

 * Configure build option definitions in source:
     * `libs/secure_debug_manager/secure_debug_manager.cpp`
         * `BYPASS_SDM_END` - Whether calls to SDM_End are bypassed and immediately return without error.
 Useful if the Secure Debug Handler does not implement the link release flags sent by SDM_End.
 Default: false.
+    * `libs/ext_com_port/ext_com_port_driver.cpp`
+        * `COM_PORT_HW_TX_BLOCKING` - Whether the External COM Port Driver uses hardware blocking by sending data via the COM port Data Blocking Register (DBR), rather than the non-blocking Data Register (DR) while checking the Status Register (SR) for the TX FIFO status.
+Useful if the debug vehicle is not capable of long hardware blocking periods, however disabling this will have a performance impact.
+Default: true.

 An example directory structure on Linux looks like: